build your business.

 Only 14% of regional agricultural producers and value-added food entrepreneurs have a modern eCommerce website set up.
 Building your online presence and also creating opportunities for direct-to-consumer purchases can help increase revenues and improve your business.
 However, developing, launching and maintaining a website can be intimidating for many entrepreneurs.

-As part of this program, supported by the USDA, our partners at BRINK Media will be building 30 free websites for food-related businesses.
+As part of this program, supported by the USDA, we are building 30 free websites for food-related businesses.
 Our team will walk you through the whole process and provide you with training to successfully maintain the site.

 Virtual Tour of Gastronomy